getgrav/grav-learn/pages/08.advanced/06.scheduler/docs.16.md

 ## Configuration File

-You can see which jobs are currently availble to the Scheduler  by running the `bin/grav scheduler -j` command:
+You can see which jobs are currently available to the Scheduler  by running the `bin/grav scheduler -j` command:

 [prism classes="language-bash command-line" cl-output="2-16"]
 bin/grav scheduler -j